Sterling advances against euro after ECB rate cut

 By Anirban Nag

-LONDON, Nov 3 Sterling rose against the euro on Thursday and recovered from a two-week low against the dollar, helped by the European Central Bank's surprise decision to cut interest rates, which supported riskier assets.
+LONDON, Nov 3 Sterling extended gains against the euro on Thursday and recovered from a two-week low against the dollar, after the European Central Bank surprised markets with an interest rate cut, a decision which supported riskier assets.

-The euro dropped to a session low of 85.74 pence from around 86 pence before the rate decision.
-That put the common currency on track to fall below Nov.
-1 lows of 85.48 pence, and potentially headed towards its Oct.
-4 lows of 85.345 pence.
+The euro dropped to a session low of 85.74 pence from around 86 pence before the rate decision and leaving the common currency on track to fall below Nov.
+1 lows of 85.48 pence which would be a one-month trough.
+It was last trading at 85.90 pence, still down 0.2 percent on the day.

-The common currency has been volatile for most of the day on speculation that Greece's government was on the brink of collapse and a referendum on a bailout that is crucial for it to avoid default would likely be scrapped.

-Greece's announcement on Monday that it would hold a referendum on its latest bailout agreed last week spooked financial markets and led to a selloff of riskier assets.

-"We did see a knee-jerk reaction in the euro/sterling pair, but further out this decision to cut rates will be taken as a pre-emptive one which is good for growth and hence should support riskier assets," said Neil Mellor, currency strategist at Bank of New York Mellon.
+"We did see a knee-jerk reaction in the euro/sterling pair, but further out this decision will be taken as a pre-emptive one which is good for growth and hence should support riskier assets," said Neil Mellor, currency strategist at Bank of New York Mellon.

-"But my guess is all this can easily be overshadowed by the unfolding Greek drama."
+"But my guess is all these can easily be overshadowed by the unfolding Greek drama."

-Despite the latest bounce, analysts said sterling's prospects are skewed towards the downside with academic think tank the National Institute of Economic and Social Research lowering growth prospects.
+Despite the latest bounce, analysts said prospects for the UK currency are skewed towards the downside with academic think tank the National Institute of Economic and Social Research lowering growth prospects.

-The think tank now sees a near 50 percent chance of a UK recession and that is likely to ramp up expectations of more quantitative easing from the Bank of England in coming months.
-The Monetary Policy Committee will meet next week and the chances are it may consider more easing.
+The think tank now sees a near 50 percent chance of a recession and that is likely to ramp up expectations of more quantitative easing from the Bank of England in coming months.
+The Monetary Policy Committee will meet next week and chances are it could consider more easing.

 "Things are getting bearish for cable, but the only reason it is not falling off the cliff is because we are seeing inflows into UK gilts and that is supporting it against the euro," said Chris Walker, currency strategist at UBS.

-Investors have been wary about the euro given the increasing risks of a disorderly Greek default and political instability in Athens.
-Many have been cutting exposure to euro zone assets and seeking the relative safety of government bonds in the UK or the United States.
+Investors have been wary about the common currency amid increasing risks of a disorderly Greek default and political instability in Athens.

-Mellor at Bank of New York Mellon said trade in euro/sterling over the years has been characterised by prolonged periods of stability with intermittent bouts of infrequent but violent moves.
+Mellor at Bank of New York Mellon added trade in euro/sterling over the years has been characterised by prolonged periods of stability with intermittent bouts of infrequent but violent moves.

-He added that should euro/sterling fall below its 200-week moving average, which comes in around 85.40 pence, it could prove significant and push the pair towards the 79 pence area.
-(Editing by Susan Fenton)
+He added that should euro/sterling fall below its 200-week moving average which comes in around 85.40 pence it could prove significant and push the pair towards the 79 pence area.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv